malfattti/garden/Nation-state, transnationalism, and language.md

 		- it also means there will always be localized constraints that they need to negotiate
 		- any discussion about power needs to be qualified
 		- assylum seekers have been deterritorialized, but their narratives and language practices in the host societies are attemtps at reterritorializing
-		- migrants' use of language is judged against the hegemonic positioning of the local national language, which leads to social discrimination based on the idea that the migrant's version of language lacks legitimacy
+		- nation state's relevance: migrants' use of language is judged against the hegemonic positioning of the local national language, which leads to social discrimination based on the idea that the migrant's version of language lacks legitimacy